Eclipse-SDV-Hackathon-Accenture/muto-multi-agent-racer/docs/step2-getting-started-with-f1tenth-gym.md

 # Exploring Rviz Environment:
+- Make sure you've completed the [Launching the simulation](#launching-the-simulation) step:
+- If you use Docker, you need to connect to [NoVNC](http://localhost:8080/vnc.html) server to be able to see Rviz.
-- By now, you should be able to observe something similar to below:
+- You should be able to observe something similar to below:
 <img src="../assets/initial-sim.png"/>
 - Notice the white square at the center.
 That means, racecar robot descriptions are not published yet and the simulation is not in a started state.
 To accomplish that, click the `Start Race` button on the bottom left of Rviz.
 - After you clicked the `Start Race` button, it shoud look like: